CipherGirl/Complete-Web-Development-Batch-5/README.md

 ## Advices from Jhankar Mahbub

-* Don't cry if you have weakness, focus on your strength.
+* Don't cry for your weakness, focus on your strength.

 ## 💡 Things that pop up in head while learning and practicing the course contents